 Horses who made the most of the 2020 season

-The horses who made the biggest leaps in performance this year based on the EquiRatings Eventing Elo.
+The horses who made the biggest leaps in performance last year based on the EquiRatings Eventing Elo.
 For context, only the best horses in the world break into the 900s and the all-time best Elo is a 973 by La Biosthetique Sam – FBW (Michael Jung).

 As of 6 December 2020, based on international runs only.